Zone System: Digital photography

-The Zone System can be used in digital photography just as in film photography; Adams (1981, xiii) himself anticipated the digital image.
+The Zone System can be used in digital photography just as in film photography; Adams (1981, p. xiii) himself anticipated the digital image.
 As with color reversal film, the normal procedure is to expose for the highlights and process for the shadows.

 Until recently, digital sensors had a much narrower dynamic range than color negative film, which, in turn, has less range than monochrome film.
 But an increasing number of digital cameras have achieved wider dynamic ranges.
 One of the first was Fujifilm's FinePix S3 Pro digital SLR (released in 2004), which has their proprietary "Super CCD SR sensor" specifically developed to overcome the issue of limited dynamic range, using interstitial low-sensitivity photosites (pixels) to capture highlight details.
-The CCD is thus able to expose at both low and high sensitivities within one shot by assigning a honeycomb of pixels to different intensities of light.
+The CCD is thus able to expose at both low and high sensitivities within one exposure by assigning a honeycomb of pixels to different intensities of light.

 Greater scene contrast can be accommodated by making one or more exposures of the same scene using different exposure settings and then combining those images.
 It often suffices to make two exposures, one for the shadows, and one for the highlights; the images are then overlapped and blended appropriately, so that the resulting composite represents a wider range of colors and tones.
 Combining images is often easier if the image-editing software includes features, such as the automatic layer alignment in Adobe Photoshop, that assist precise registration of multiple images.
 Even greater scene contrast can be handled by using more than two exposures and combining with a feature such as Merge to HDR in Photoshop CS2 and later.
 A simplified approach has been adopted by Apple Inc. as a selectable HDR option in later versions of the iPhone.

 The tonal range of the final image depends on the characteristics of the display medium.
 Monitor contrast can vary significantly, depending on the type (CRT, LCD, etc.), model, and calibration (or lack thereof).
 A computer printer's tonal output depends on the number of inks used and the paper on which it is printed.
 Similarly, the density range of a traditional photographic print depends on the processes used as well as the paper characteristics.